mhorpheus/test/DFIR-Hotline.md

 	- Case background.
 	- Clients's expectations.
 	- Next steps to be performed by person taking it over.
-	- If applicable, reference to related discussion on `ir-triage-scoping`  Slack channel.
+	- If applicable, reference to related discussion on `ir-triage-scoping`  Slack channel with case details.
 4. Ensure that person taking over an incident acknowledges it and is comfortable with all information provided.
 5. Update Resilient “Members” tab -> “Owner/Account manager field” with name of person taking over an incident.

 If the receiving person is not responsive over Slack one can attempt to call him directly and bring his attention to a Slack discussion.
 It is the responsibility of a person handing over an incident to ensure that the receiver acknowledges receipt of an incident.
 Just leaving a slack message or dropping an email with details of the incident is unacceptable.
-PagerDuty contains two on-call schedules, so in the event that the primary on-call person is unavailable, the second on-call person should be engaged.
+PagerDuty contains two on-call schedules, so in the event that the Primary on-call person is unavailable, the Second on-call person should be engaged.

-The receiving geography on-call person is responsible for raising this incident to his/her Engagement Lead for team resource allocation.
+The receiving geography on-call person is responsible for raising this incident to his/her Delivery Lead (for EMEA) or Engagement Lead (for NA) for team resource allocation.

 ## Ad-hoc IR Requests
-XFIR Hotline numbers are publicly available and anyone, not only Clients having active subscription, can call it.
+XFIR Hotline numbers are publicly available and anyone, not only Clients having active subscription, can call.
 The intention is to allow also non-IBM Clients to call and request assistance with so called "Ad-hoc IR request".
-In this concept, a Triage call is considered "for free" - we want to show XFIR expertise and what kind support a potential Client may receive, hoping that they will be satisfied and decide to proceed with IBM.
+In this concept, a Triage and Scoping call is considered "for free" - we want to show XFIR expertise and what kind support a potential Client may receive, hoping that they will be satisfied and decide to proceed with IBM.

-During initial discussion with a Client representative when received a Hotline call, on-call person should explain that XFIR is more that happy to assist and offers immediately a Triage call to:
+During discussion with a Client representative when received a Hotline call, on-call person should explain that XFIR is more that happy to assist and offers immediately a Triage and Scoping Call to:
-- evaluate Client situation
+- evaluate Client situation,
-- present proposed approach
+- present proposed approach,

 It should be clearly explained, that if Client decides to engage XFIR to handle this incident, an Ad-hoc contract need to be signed with Ad-hoc hourly rate.
-XFIR will not proceed with any work beyond Triage call without signed contract.
+XFIR will not proceed with any work beyond Triage and Scoping Call without signed contract.

-On-call person should not engage into any discussion related to commercials details and hourly rates, as this should be handled by Sales team.
+On-call person should not engage into any discussion related to commercials details and hourly rates, as this should be handled by XFIR Operations Managers and Sales team.
 Dedicated [process](DFIR-Triage-Scoping.md#Ad-hoc-Assistance-Request) should be initiated to sort out commercial part of the Ad-hoc request.

+## IBM CSIRT
+A clear, written guidelines for handling cases to CSIRT are not yet ready.
+A current rule of thumb is that any case which involves IBM managed or IBM owned systems fall under IBM CSIRT scope and CSIRT should be involved.
+Consult your manager or geography Leaders for more guidelines in this topic.

+An Incident to IBM CSIRT can be submitted by calling IBM hotline and choosing option to submit Cyber Security Incident.